Menu pricing strategies to price restaurant menu items

 - The cost at which ingredients are bought

-- Costs related to food waste
+- Menu costs related to food waste

 - Costs related to portion sizes